Page Reviewed / Updated - Aug. 2017

 Eligibility for retroactive coverage is determined separately for each month.
 Therefore, staying with this example, it would be possible for the individual to not meet the eligibility criteria for June, but to be eligible for coverage in July and August.

-It should be emphasized that the Medicaid application is complicated and a 3-month window does not allow a family the luxury of taking their time with the application.
+It should be emphasized that the Medicaid application is complicated, and a three-month window does not allow a family the luxury of taking their time completing the application.
 Even with the retroactive eligibility period, a family must be organized and driven to arrange their paperwork and complete an application within that time frame.
 Assistance options are available to help families with this process.

-If an applicant is eligible and the services received are those that are covered by Medicaid, Medicaid will pay the unpaid medical and care bills, and in some states, cover bills that have previously been paid (so that the care providers may reimburse payers).
+If an applicant is eligible and the services received are those that are covered by Medicaid, Medicaid will pay the unpaid medical and care bills.
+In some states, Medicaid will cover bills that have previously been paid (so that the care providers may reimburse payers).
 Of course, Medicaid must deem the services to have been medically necessary.
 There are also services covered by Medicaid that require prior authorization.
-With retroactive eligibility, fortunately, these claims are not necessarily declined.
+Fortunately, with retroactive eligibility, these claims are not necessarily declined.
+Medicaid services covered may include the following:

 Services covered under HCBS (Home & Community Based Services) waivers may also be covered under retroactive eligibility.